Gabrielbemo/runnerz/README.md

 - This project is an API to manage races for some users

-- Spring Boot Docker compose and postgresql were used as tools
+- Spring Boot, Docker Compose and postgresql were used as tools

 ## How to run